Your video (75-second maximum) should include:

 What should I pitch?

-Your concept doesn't have to be "business-y."
-We are wide open here, looking for any kind of interesting, viable, meaningful idea related to the arts.
+Your concept doesn't have to conform to a regular business model.
+Concept ideas are wide open; we are looking for any kind of interesting, viable, meaningful idea related to the arts.

 The best concepts are often related to your interests, so consider pitching something you might actually want to pursue in the future.
-Or go in the opposite direction and suggest something wacky that stretches the limits of what is possible on planet Earth.
-We seek not only interesting concepts, but also creative people.
-The window of possibility is wide open.
+Or go in the opposite direction and suggest something wacky that stretches the limits of what is possible on planet earth.

-Proposed businesses may be for-profit or non-profit, and can relate to education, entertainment, technology, merchandising, social entrepreneurship, or any other sector.
-Feel free to suggest nontraditional ventures!
-In fact, we encourage it.
-Possibilities include (but are not limited to):
+Proposed businesses may be for-profit or non-profit, and can relate to education, entertainment, technology, merchandising, social entrepreneurship or any other sector.
+Feel free to suggest nontraditional ventures; we encourage it.
+Possibilities include, but are not limited to:

 - Community engagement